Visit our Brain Health Hub.

 "Ongoing education is really important, and it's all about moving it from the simple to the complex — and of course the more complex, the better," Posluns said.

-If the idea of exercising or learning something new sounds daunting, consider this: According to a 2017 study conducted by The Lancet, more than a third of global dementia cases can be avoided through a healthy lifestyle.
+If the idea of exercising or learning something new sounds daunting, consider this: According to a 2024 Lancet report, nearly 45% of dementia cases can be avoided through making healthy lifestyle changes.

 Start preventive habits sooner